-You must tell the Driver and Vehicle Licensing Authority (DVLA) and your insurance company about your diagnosis.
-You may not have to stop driving straight away - the DVLA takes each case individually.
+You must tell the Driver and Vehicle Licensing Agency (DVLA) and your insurance company about your diagnosis.
+You might not have to stop driving straight away.
+The DVLA looks at each case individually.

-If you drive, you must tell the Driver and Vehicle Licensing Authority (DVLA) (see page 41) and your insurance company about your diagnosis.
+If you drive, you must tell the Driver and Vehicle Licensing Agency (DVLA) (page 42) and your insurance company about your diagnosis.

 A diagnosis of dementia doesn't necessarily mean you'll have to stop driving straight away.
-The DVLA takes each case individually.
+The DVLA looks at each case individually.

-If the DVLA decide you can continue to drive, you'll be given a driving licence that is valid for a limited period - usually one year - after which your condition will be reviewed again.
+If the DVLA decide you can continue to drive, you'll be given a driving licence that's valid for a limited period - usually one year - after which your condition will be reviewed again.